rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

 - - Full visibility in player's immediate view
 - - Memory/partial visibility of areas player has seen before
 - - no visibility of areas player has not yet seen
+- let the player be able to take a certain number of hits before dying

 ## Teams